google/flax/docs/flip/2434-general-metadata.md

 Boxes can be created directly by the init function of a variable.
 Therefore, we propose to create metadata using higher-order initializers.
-The main advantage of this is that we can decouple metadata handling compltely from the Module definition.
+The main advantage of this is that we can decouple metadata handling completely from the Module definition.
 Also, most Modules already overwrite attributes to override the default initialzers so users can add metadata to existing Modules without requiring any code changes.

 To illustrate this, let's consider a metadata class that keeps track of PartitionSpecs used by ``pjit``: